Nursing Interventions for Acute Pain Management

 Number Rating Scale

-This is the most common pain scale and the one that most people are familiar with.
+This is the most common pain scale that most people are familiar with.
 It is appropriate for adults (or older children) who are alert, oriented, and responsive.
-Ask the patient to rate their pain on a scale from one to ten, with one being no pain and ten being the worst pain they've ever had.
+Ask the patient to rate their pain on a scale from one to ten, with one being no pain and ten being the worst pain they’ve ever had.

 Wong-Baker FACES